 The Laboratory for Bioenergy Technology is concerned with current issues concerning the supply of energy from renewable resources.
 The focus is on making energy production more flexible, biogas plant technology and biogas processing and utilisation.
-In the internships of the bachelor course "Energy Technology and Renewable Energies" as well as the master course "Renewable Energy Systems", experiments on the combustion of biomass or basic principles of thermodynamic (cycle) processes are carried out, among other things.
+In the practical trainings of the bachelor course "Energy Technology and Renewable Energies" as well as the master course "Renewable Energy Systems", experiments on the combustion of biomass or basic principles of thermodynamic (cycle) processes are carried out, among other things.

 Goals and idea